Skip to content

 git commit -m "add: ChatOps summarize workflow"

-The compiled summarize.lock.yml is the executable GitHub Actions workflow.
-The safe-outputs declaration limits the agent to posting one comment per run, and the issues: read permission prevents any mutations beyond that comment.
+The compiled summarize.lock.yml is the GitHub Actions workflow that runs.
+The safe-outputs declaration limits the agent to one comment per run, and the issues: read permission blocks any change beyond that comment.

 Feedback